Skip to main content

 October 29, 2025

 The merger of Warner Bros.
 Discovery with Paramount or any other major studio or large streamer would be devastating to US documentary filmmakers, the film industry, consumers, and free speech in the United States.
 Documentaries have been one of the resurgent American art forms of the 21st century, and play a vital role in getting real stories to audiences around the country.
 Previous similar mergers stifled competition, inhibited free expression, limited the films available to audiences, and hurt film workers throughout the industry.
-If Paramount does buy Warner Brothers, IDA will strongly oppose the merger and intends to work with others to block it.
+If Paramount does buy Warner Bros., IDA will strongly oppose the merger and intends to work with others to block it.

 Tags